oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/qri/README.md

-`-Xsseed` | Specifies the Quartus compile seed, to yield slightly higher fmax `-DROWS_COMPONENT` | Specifies the number of rows of the matrix `-DCOLS_COMPONENT` | Specifies the number of columns of the matrix `-DFIXED_ITERATIONS` | Used to set the ivdep safelen attribute for the performance critical triangular loop `-DCOMPLEX` | Used to select between the complex and real QR decomposition
+`-Xsseed` | Specifies the Quartus compile seed, to yield slightly higher fmax `-DROWS_COMPONENT` | Specifies the number of rows of the matrix `-DCOLS_COMPONENT` | Specifies the number of columns of the matrix `-DFIXED_ITERATIONS_QRD` | Used to set the ivdep safelen attribute for the performance critical triangular loop in the QR decomposition kernel
+`-DFIXED_ITERATIONS_QRI` | Used to set the ivdep safelen attribute for the performance critical triangular loop in the QR inversion kernel
+`-DCOMPLEX` | Used to select between the complex and real QR decomposition

-NOTE: The values for `seed`, `FIXED_ITERATIONS`, `ROWS_COMPONENT`, `COLS_COMPONENT` are set according to the board being targeted.
+NOTE: The values for `seed`, `FIXED_ITERATIONS_QRD`, `FIXED_ITERATIONS_QRI`, `ROWS_COMPONENT`, `COLS_COMPONENT` are set according to the board being targeted.

 ### Host Limitations
-The QRD demo host is not optimized for a very large number of matrices.
-Running the QRD executable with number of matrices that occupy more memory than what is physically available on the host machine will result in system performance degradation due to virtual memory thrashing by the operating system.
+The QRI demo host is not optimized for a very large number of matrices.
+Running the QRI executable with a number of matrices that occupy more memory than what is physically available on the host machine will result in system performance degradation due to virtual memory thrashing by the operating system.

 ### Performance disclaimers